-The energy sector is methanol's fastest growing market – especially for direct gasoline blending, methanol-to-olefins and biodiesel.
+The energy sector is methanol's fastest growing market

-Methanol is a clean-burning marine fuel that can cost-effectively meet the shipping industry’s increasingly stringent emissions regulations.
+Methanol is a cleaner-burning marine fuel that can cost-effectively meet the shipping industry’s increasingly stringent emissions regulations.
 New environmental regulations from the International Maritime Organization (IMO) and other governing bodies are requiring ships to decrease emissions of sulphur oxides (SOx) and nitrogen oxides (NOx).

-With its clean-burning qualities, methanol can reduce or eliminate these smog-contributing emissions, which can help improve air quality and related human health issues.
+With its cleaner-burning qualities, methanol can reduce or eliminate these smog-contributing emissions, which can help improve air quality and related human health issues.
 Interest in methanol as a marine fuel is growing globally and methanol is being used in a number of projects and commercial activities around the world.
 Learn more about methanol marine fuel developments.

-Methanol for Vehicle Fuel
+Methanol as a Lower Emission Vehicle Fuel

 Light olefins (ethylene and propylene) are the basic building blocks used to produce many plastic products.
 Olefins can be produced from various feedstocks including methanol, naphtha, liquefied petroleum gas and ethane.